Introduction

 For this site, Old Latin is the name given to Latin from its first literary production with Livius Andronicus in c.
 240 until the career of Cicero begins in 80 BCE.
 Latin from before this period is confined to inscriptions and is often called either Early Latin, Very Old Latin, or Archaic Latin, the latter of which is sometimes applied to both periods.

-Of all the authors writing in this 160 year period, only works from three authors survive in full: the comic playwrights Plautus and Terence, and Cato the Elder, though only his De Agri Cultura.
+Of all the authors writing in this 160 year period, we have complete works from only three authors: the comic playwrights Plautus and Terence, and Cato the Elder; and even here, Cato only has a single work surviving in full, the De Agri Cultura.
 For the rest of the authors, we are reliant primarily on grammarians who quoted them for unusual forms, meanings, and idioms.
 There are also a number of inscriptions present.

 Like all languages, the divisions are arbitrary and authors fall on an overlapping continuum.
 Certain spellings and forms differ between the periods, but really only at the ends, so that Andronicus is closer to Cato than he is to Cicero, but the difference between Cicero and Cato is much smaller than the difference between Cicero and Andronicus.